 Five tips to nail RMIT’s Open Day

-Discover how to make the most of the lineup at RMIT University’s Open Day events this August.
+Discover how to make the most of the lineup and unlock your potential at RMIT University's Open Day this August.

 Share

-Whether you want to discover the course that’s right for you or get a feel for campus life, checking out your university’s Open Day could play a huge part in helping you figure out the big decision of what you want to do after high school.
+Whether you want to explore the course that’s right for you or get a feel for campus life, our university Open Days could play a huge part in helping you figure out the big decision of what you want to do after high school.

-Filled with loads of events, tours and activities you can’t miss, RMIT Open Day will give you the chance to connect with academics, student ambassadors and future employers.
+Filled with loads of events, tours and activities, RMIT Open Day will give you the chance to connect with academics, student ambassadors and future employers.
 You’ll get the opportunity to explore our campuses and be blown away by the options you’ll have after high school.

-Here's how you can make the most of the lineup at RMIT Open Day (also known as NextFest).
+Here's how you can make the most of the lineup at RMIT Open Day.

 1. Check out the amazing events and activities happening on campus

-There will be informative events for everyone at RMIT Open Day.
-Parents and guardians wanting to help their teen with university preparation will find some useful tips at the information booths, while high school students who don’t quite know where to catch presentations given by our academics or general information sessions.
+With a number of interactive exhibits and workshops to explore, there will be something for everyone at RMIT Open Day.
+Parents and guardians wanting to help their teen with university preparation will find some useful tips at the information booths, while high school students who don’t quite know which course or field interests them most, can catch presentations given by our academics and general information sessions.

 2. Take a look around our campuses

-Make sure to catch a campus tour, whether it’s an official tour or just exploring at your own pace!
-It’s a great way to see RMIT’s state-of-the-art facilities, including our lecture halls and research labs, galleries, student hotspots and sporting spaces.
+On top of all the activities and events, make sure you allow enough time to venture around campus!
+Whether you join an official tour or explore at your own pace, it’s a great way to see RMIT’s state-of-the-art facilities, including our lecture halls and research labs, galleries, student hotspots and sporting spaces.
 There’s nothing quite like visiting in person and breathing in the atmosphere of student life.

-See the great locations in and around the Melbourne City campus See the great locations in and around the Melbourne City campus
+See the inspiring locations in and around the Melbourne City campus See the inspiring locations in and around the Melbourne City campus

 Interact with science and IT tech in our innovative learning spaces Interact with science and IT tech in our innovative learning spaces